feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/index.md

 - **Cortical Areas**: The building blocks of your genome.
 These are volumes of neurons that process information
 - **Brain Circuits**: Organizational containers that group related cortical areas and sub-circuits
+- **Integrated Circuits**: Custom circuits you configure, such as a classifier.
+Packaged tiles on Add Circuit are genomes or connectomes.
 - **Connectivity Rules**: Define the shape and properties of neural connections
 - **Mappings**: Connections between cortical areas that use specific connectivity rules
 - **IPU/OPU**: Input and Output Processing Units - how your genome interacts with the world